-A governing body is the individual or group of people with overall responsibility and ultimate accountability for the organisation.
+The individual or group of people with overall responsibility and ultimate accountability for the organisation.
 This includes responsibility for the strategic and operational decisions that affect the safety and quality of care and services.

-High-prevalence means that there are a large number of people in a particular group that are affected by the same condition or risk.
+There are a large number of people in a particular group that are affected by the same condition or risk.

 Infection prevention and control program

-However the scope and complexity of a program will depend on the nature of the care the organisation provides, the context and risk.
+The scope and complexity of a program will depend on the nature of the care the organisation provides, the context and risk.

 Influenza infection control program

-An influenza infection control program is the plan and processes that an organisation has in place to manage influenza infections.
+The plan and processes that an organisation has in place to manage influenza infections.

 If an organisation provides residential aged care, their program includes workforce influenza vaccinations.

-Macular degeneration is a group of eye diseases that cause progressive loss of a person’s central vision.
+A group of eye diseases that cause progressive loss of a person’s central vision.